-Appointments must be made for estate planning counseling and have an attorney draft a will.
-Counseling for wills will be done telephonically, and the servicing attorney will coordinate a date/time with the client for in-person will execution.
-Service Members who are deploying can get a will done on a walk-in basis at the legal station in the Soldier Readiness Processing Center in Building 60, Doniphan Road on Fort Bliss.
+Appointments must be made for estate planning counseling to have an attorney draft a will.
+After the counseling (whether in-person or telephonic), the servicing attorney will coordinate a date/time with the client for in-person will execution.
+Service members who are deploying can get a will done on a walk-in basis at the legal station in the Soldier Readiness Processing Center in Building 60, Doniphan Road on Fort Bliss.

 Powers Of Attorney: